 Associate Professor, Cellular and Molecular Medicine

-Assistant Professor, Clinical Translational Sciences Assistant Professor, Genetics GIDP Research Fellow, BIO5 Institute (520) 626-7244
+Associate Professor, Clinical Translational Sciences Associate Professor, Genetics GIDP Associate Professor, BIO5 Institute (520) 626-7244

 Systems genetics approaches to identify mechanisms of complex disease. |

-Associate Director, Asthma and Airway Disease Research Center Director, Arizona Center for the Biology of Complex Diseases Professor, BIO5 Institute Professor, Genetics GIDP (520) 626-6387
+Director, Arizona Center for the Biology of Complex Diseases (ABCD) Associate Director, Asthma and Airway Disease Research Center Professor, BIO5 Institute Professor, Genetics GIDP (520) 626-6387

 Genetic, epigenetic and environmental mechanisms that control susceptibility to complex lung diseases |